Joshuam2005/greenswap/README.md

 *Post an item with photo, price, and condition*

 ![Profile](screenshots/profile.png)
-*Manage your own listings — mark sold, relist, or delete*
+*Manage your own listings.
+Mark sold, relist, or delete*

 ![Profile](screenshots/filter.png)
 *Filter listings based on category*